react-native-community/cli/docs/autolinking.md

       package.json <-- Dependencies here are ignored when auto-linking package.json
 ```
-In this example, if you add a package with native code as a dependecy of `components`, you need to also add it as a dependency of `mobile` for auto-linking to work.
+In this example, if you add a package with native code as a dependency of `components`, you need to also add it as a dependency of `mobile` for auto-linking to work.